Joonhyun0982/2017-Travelers-Case-Competition/README.md

 # 2017-Travelers-Case-Competition
 2017 Travelers Insurance Case Competition

-This is codes and slides for 2017 Travelers Insurance Case Competition my team mate and I were participated in.
+This is codes and slides for 2017 Travelers Insurance Case Competition my teammate and I were participated in.
-I took charge of performing data analysis, and the team mate interpreted the results in actuarial point of view.
-There were 2 submissions, and first submission from Code_Logistic.r took 3rd place in AUC scores of about 40 teams participated.
+There were 2 submissions, and first submission from Code_Logistic.r took 3rd place in AUC scores among about 40 teams participated.

 Contents